 What is HRA or House Rent Allowance?

-- If you stay in a metropolitan city, your HRA will be calculated as 50% of your base salary and if you stay in a non-metropolitan city, your HRA will be 40% of your basic salary.
+- If you stay in a metro city, you may be eligible to claim up to 50% of your base salary.
+If you live in a non-metro city, you can stand to claim up to 40% of your base salary.

 Can one Claim Both HRA and Home Loan Tax Exemption?